Varsity Lakes: Sporting facilities

-Sports House

-The Varsity Lakes Sports House is a precinct for water sports opened in 2012 and was created by Delphin Lend Lease, Gold Coast City Council and Varsity Lakes Community Limited.
-The centre is based on Lake Orr and has a heavy emphasis on Rowing but also caters for Canoeing, Kayaking, Sailing and Dragon Boating.

-Skate Park

-In 2008, the Varsity Lakes Skate Park (officially known as Janette Green Park) underwent a $1 million revamp.
+In 2008 the Varsity Lakes Skate Park (officially known as Janette Green Park) underwent a $1 million revamp.
 On 17 March 2009 skating legend Tony Hawk visited the skate park and commented "We just go wherever the skate parks are and you've got a great skate park here."

-Central Park

 Central Park offers undercover gym facilities, a grass oval with Australian rules football posts and basketball courts.
-In December 2017, an undercover outdoor gym was opened at Central Park which includes a basketball court fitted with lights allowing for nighttime use.
+In December 2017 an undercover outdoor gym was opened at Central Park which includes a basketball court fitted with lights allowing for nighttime use.

-Community Centre

 The Varsity Lakes Community Centre regularly hosts sporting group activities; including aerobics, fitness, walking and table tennis.

 Public transport

-Varsity Lakes is serviced by two forms of public transport.
-Surfside Buslines operate a number of services though the suburb that connect Varsity Lakes to Robina, Broadbeach and Tweed Heads.
-Queensland Rail operates a City Train line that runs from Central Railway Station, Brisbane though to the Gold Coast, terminating at Varsity Lakes Railway Station.
-Trains depart the station every half-hour and operate until late, seven days a week.
-Both Queensland Rail and Surfside Buslines are under contract by Translink who operate an integrated ticketing system throughout South East Queensland.
+Kinetic Sunshine Coast operate a number of bus services though the suburb that connect Varsity Lakes to Robina, Broadbeach and Tweed Heads.
+Queensland Rail operates a line that runs from Central railway station, Brisbane through to the Gold Coast, terminating at Varsity Lakes.